 Are Daylilies toxic to cats?

-Yes.
-Daylilies (Hemerocallis species) are equally as dangerous as true Lilium lilies — they cause the same acute kidney failure.
+No. Daylilies (Hemerocallis species) are just as dangerous as true Lilium lilies — they cause the same acute kidney failure, and any exposure needs emergency treatment.

 If your cat has just eaten daylilies